cnp3/ebook/principles/reliability.rst

    Finite state machine of the simplest reliable protocol

-The above FSM shows that the sender has to wait for an acknowledgement from the receiver before being able to transmit the next SDU.
+The above FSM shows that the sender has to wait for an acknowledgment from the receiver before being able to transmit the next SDU.
 The figure below illustrates the exchange of a few frames between two hosts.

   .. msc::